Shedatheds/Voron/README.md

 The Voron is an open-source printer, which means that its design files and firmware are freely available for anyone to use and modify.

 At <a href="https://vorondesign.com/">Voron Design</a>, you can read more about this open-source project.

+You will find usermods we use on our printers and other related stuff to Voron here and focus on model v2.4